sarahita/LieCatcherGame/README.md

 Repository for the LieCatcher game, written in Unity.

 ### Reference
-* The game design and deception perception experiments that were conducted with this game are described in Xi (Leslie) Chen, Sarah Ita Levitan, Michelle Levine, Marko Mandic \& Julia Hirschberg, "Acoustic-Prosodic and Lexical Cues to Deception and Trust: Deciphering How People Detect Lies", Transactions of the Association for Computational Linguistics (TACL), 2020.
+The game design and deception perception experiments that were conducted with this game are described in:
+ Xi (Leslie) Chen, Sarah Ita Levitan, Michelle Levine, Marko Mandic \& Julia Hirschberg, "Acoustic-Prosodic and Lexical Cues to Deception and Trust: Deciphering How People Detect Lies", Transactions of the Association for Computational Linguistics (TACL), 2020.

 ### Audio